lycheeverse/lychee/README.md

       --dump
           Don't perform any link checking.
 Instead, dump all the links extracted from inputs that would be checked

+      --archive <ARCHIVE>
+          Specify the use of a specific web archive.
+Can be used in combination with `--suggest`

+          [default: wayback]

-      --suggest <SUGGEST>
+      --suggest
           Suggest link replacements for broken links, using a web archive.
-Only supports "wayback" for the moment
+The web archive can be specified with `--archive`

   -m, --max-redirects <MAX_REDIRECTS>
           Maximum number of allowed redirects